AMERICAN TREASURE TOUR

 MUSEUM OF THE AMERICAN REVOLUTION

-Explore the halls of the new Museum of the American Revolution.
-The interactive displays that tell story of our nation’s quest for liberty is the newest addition to our Patriot Trails itineraries.
+Explore the halls of the new Museum of the American Revolution, the latest addition to our Patriot Trails itineraries.
+The interactive displays tell the story of our nation’s quest for liberty.
 The centerpiece of the collection is George Washington's marquee tent, used as his operation's center during the Valley Forge encampment.

 WHARTON ESHERICK STUDIO MUSEUM

 Craftsman and artist Wharton Esherick was one of the most important figures in the American Arts & Crafts movement.
-The museum, tucked into a forested hillside near Valley Forge National Historical Park, preserves both his legacy and his work.
+The Wharton Esherick Studio Museum, tucked into a forested hillside near Valley Forge National Historical Park, preserves both his legacy and his work.
 His hand-built former home reveals his genius - a mix of whimsy and creativity.

 WINTERTHUR MUSEUM & COUNTRY ESTATE

-A short drive into nearby Delaware leads to Winterthur Museum and Country Estate, the former home of the du Pont family.
+A short drive into nearby Delaware leads to Winterthur Museum & Country Estate, the former home of the Du Pont family.
 The museum showcases one of the country's largest collections of American antiques.